-A technical but elementary introduction to the modern understanding of cosmology, intended for non-science students.
-Proficiency with algebra is required.
+A technical but elementary introduction to the modern understanding of cosmology, intended for non-science majors.
 Covers advances in cosmology over the last 100 years, with special emphasis on more recent developments in the field.
-Explores topics ranging from the early universe to galaxy formation in the present day universe through the lens of the theory of relativity and the expanding universe.
-Examines the Big Bang, the Cosmic Microwave Background, dark matter, dark energy, and the associated evidence for these phenomena.
-Mathematically-based; most topics will be explored both qualitatively and quantitatively, and homework and exams will require calculations.
+Explores topics ranging from the early universe to galaxy formation in the present day universe through the lens of theory based; most topics will be explored both qualitatively and quantitatively, and homework and exams will require calculations.

 20th-Century Concepts of Space, Time, and Matter